LaurenForster25/charles-darwin-project-one/README.md

 Newsletter
   - There is a chance for users to sign up to the 'Everyday Evolution' Newsletter if they so wish.The form allows users to enter data into the fields and submit the form.
     - This adds an extra layer of user intercativity to the website.

-Footer
-   - The footer contains a Copyright note.
-As this is a historical website and not a wesbite encourgaing the use of a product, I have not included social media links.

-##Features to Implement
+##Features to Implement in the Future
-  -  It would be a good idea to include another page where users can have a brief introduction to what the Newsletter looks like as well as the information on there.
-  -  Background image would make the site look more professional
+  - It would be a good idea to add in a background image on the third page of the website to bring some more vibrance to the design and increase user interactivity.
+This would also be a great way to encourage more people to sign up to the newsletter and would provide users with a visual aid rather than just the text.
+  - More images could be used to increase the complexity of the design as oppose to just having blocks of colour.

 Testing
  - While I have run rigarous testing through my vscode I have not been able to access the Valdiator Testing sites provided by Code Institute.
 The sites do not accept my url.
     - Here is my deployed site: https://laurenforster25.github.io/charles-darwin-project-one/

 Fixing Bugs
   -The first bug I fixed was connecting my CSS in the HTML file.
 I had not included the entire file path to the style.css folder and that had prevented my file from connecting.